-- Part Four: Taking Additional Practice Tests (two additional practice tests for you to take after you’ve evaluated your mistakes and done more prep)
+- Part Four: Taking Additional Practice Tests (four additional practice tests for you to take after you’ve evaluated your mistakes and done more prep)

 - Part Five: Moving Forward to Test Day (shows you how to sign up for the test and what to expect on test day)